 Split across multiple levels, this old biscuit factory is ideal for a large group, with plenty of space for people to mingle around the house together, or own their own on the outdoor deck, living areas and dining room.

 In the evening, you can pull out the projector and have a cosy movie night with your guests.

 Ballarat oozes history of a bygone era to when thousands fled to the area in search of gold, and consequently enjoyed the economic boom that came with their success.

-There are a huge range of unique and unusual accommodation options in Ballarat, from the very modern to historic jewels that show off the glittering, rich past of this ex-gold mining town.
+There is a huge range of unique accommodation in Ballarat, from the very modern to historic jewels that show off the glittering, rich past of this ex-gold mining town.
 Have you found somewhere you’d love to stay?
 Let me know by leaving a comment below!